MolBIFFM/diana/README.md

     }
 ]
 ```
-The procedure to adjust p-values for multiple testing.
+The procedure to correct p-values for multiple testing.
 The default setting is `"Benjamini-Hochberg"`.
 Available settings are `"Benjamini-Hochberg"` and `"Bonferroni"`.

 ```json